marghoobsuleman/ms-Dropdown/README.md

 * When openning with select value the select is scrolled to the value position

 * Changed defaults:
-*     Visible rows is 10.
+* -Visible rows is 10.
-*     Removed animations: Animation is only show.
+* -Removed animations: Animation is only show.
 Animation speed is 0.1

 * Copies original wrapped element classes
 * The wrpped div - ddOutOfVision is now set at the end of the - acts nicer with twitter bootstrap scaffolding